jnasmartcardio/jnasmartcardio/README.md

 Caveats
 ---
 This library is not ready for use in production.
 It’s incomplete; a few methods might still be no-ops.
 I have only tested it a very small amount.
+It does not work on Windows yet.

 This library requires JNA to talk to the native libraries (winscard.dll, libpcsc.so, or PCSC).
 You can’t use this library if you are writing an applet or are otherwise using a security manager.